 Losing the competitive edge

-According to an Ovum report, over a half of surveyed companies operating internationally believe that they will be fined due to the GDPR in Europe.
+According to an Ovum report, over half of the surveyed companies operating internationally believe that they will be fined due to the GDPR in Europe.
 Two-thirds of the companies forecast a change in their international business strategy to adapt to the new data security regulation.

 Here to stay